BYLAWS OF THE

 The objectives of this college shall be:

-E. To study and promote such other arts and sciences as will improve the practice of pathology.
+1. To study and promote such other arts and sciences that will improve the practice of pathology.

 Article III: MEMBERSHIP